iobroker-community-adapters/ioBroker.owntracks/README.md

 ![Connection](img/connection.jpg)

+If everything has been setup successfully, ioBroker.owntracks will create the channels and states found below.

 ### 2.2.
 Connection configuration (using MQTT client)
 You have to complete the following steps in order to setup ioBroker.owntracks via MQTT client:
 1. Setup an external MQTT server hosted online, e.g. [CloudMQTT](https://www.cloudmqtt.com/)
 2. Configure MQTT Cloud Broker and setup / authenticate clients
 3. Configure MQTT adapter as client with the respective settings (URL, Port and Authentication of ioBroker)
+4. Configure all clients with the server settings

 #### 2.2.1.
 Setup external MQTT server
 Go to [https://www.cloudmqtt.com/](https://www.cloudmqtt.com/) and sign up with a new account.